 As we look to our future, AMCLI alumni envision a continued need for the network and training program to support their on-going work and to nurture the next generations of leaders long after the current cohorts have retired.

-Sumaya Abubaker is a project manager with the USC Center for Religion and Civic Culture.
+Sumaya Abubaker is a contributing writer with the USC Center for Religion and Civic Culture.